Skip to main content

 Written task

 Instead of a personal statement, we would like you to submit a written essay.
-Your essay should follow the structure below.
+Your essay should respond directly to the following 2 prompts:

 Part 1 (200-300 words):